On the Cauchy problem for Friedrichs systems on globally hyperbolic manifolds with timelike boundary: -well-posedness in a time strip

 \section{$\mathbf L^{\mathbf 2}$-well-posedness in a time strip}

-The aim of this section is to prove the $L^2$-well-posedness of the Cauchy problem for a Friedrichs system of constant characteristic.
+The aim of this section is to prove the $L^2$-well-posedness of the Cauchy problem for a Friedrichs system of constant characteristic {in a time strip $\M_\T:=t^{-1}((0,T))$ for $0<T\in\RR$}.
 We shall achieve our goal in three steps: first, we shall prove the existence and uniqueness of weak solutions.
 Second, we shall prove that any weak solution can be approximated by a sequence of smooth sections by means of a localization procedure.
 Finally, we shall discuss the regularity of strong solutions.

-To this end, let $\|\cdot\|_{L^2(\E_{|_{\M_\T}})}$ be the norm corresponding to the scalar product~\eqref{eq:L2} and denote $L^2$-completion of $\Gamma_c(\E_{|_{\M_\T}})$ by $ L^2(\E_{|_{\M_\T}}) := \overline{\big({\Gamma_c(\E_{|_{\M_\T})}},{\scalar{.}{.}}_{{\M_\T}} \big)}^{\scalar{.}{.}_{{\M_\T}}} \,.$
+To this end, let $\|\cdot\|_{L^2(\E_{|_{\M_\T}})}$ be the norm corresponding to the scalar product~\eqref{eq:L2} and denote $L^2$-completion of $\Gamma_c(\E_{|_{\M_\T}})$ by